-No patient is the ever same and this adage goes for anterior group shoulder dislocations (subcoracoid, subglenoid, and the rare subclavicular and intrathoracic).
-If you use the same technique every time there is going to be situations where you are simply using the wrong technique.
+No patient is the ever same and this adage goes for anterior group shoulder dislocations (subcoracoid (I), subglenoid (II), and the rare subclavicular (III) and intrathoracic(IV)).
+These are different injuries so if you use the same technique every time there is going to be situations where you are less successful or are simply using the wrong technique.
 That’s why I take an algorithmic approach to the patient in front of me.
-This includes addressing whether this patient needs an X-Ray, what type of injury they might have, whether this patient need sedating, and pre-planning what to do if Plan A fails.
+This includes addressing patient, positioning, and injury-type factors.
 There are anatomical reasons why no technique works every time on every patient and it is important to be skilled in several methods so you can use the best method for each presentation.
-The techniques discussed rely upon the relative movements of the humeral head and the glenoid fossa of the scapula.
+The anatomically based techniques discussed rely upon the relative movements of the humeral head and the glenoid fossa of the scapula.
 Used correctly, these techniques require little or no force.

-Here’s the generic algorithm, once you have mastered a few techniques you can adapt this to your particular skill set.
-For example, if your favourite zero position technique is FARES, then that fits into your own personal algorithm – my personal algorithmic approach appears below.
+Once you have mastered a few techniques you can adapt this to your particular skill set.
+For example, if your favourite zero position technique is FARES, then that fits into your own algorithm for Type II cases – my personal algorithmic approach is shown here.

 There are currently no clear radiological guidelines to distinguish between these subtypes of anterior group dislocations.
 A retrospective case review (submitted for publication) has shown that one measurement on an AP X-Ray will consistently separate subcoracoid and subglenoid subtypes.
 This is the IGIANV - take the distance between landmark points of the inferior glenoid (IG) and the inferior point of the anatomical neck (IAN) which appears as a notch on the Xray.
 Then take the vertical (V) measurement.